csvitor-dev/GoDataStructure/collections/README.md

 # Talking About Familiar Concepts

-> Now, we'll talk about essential concepts for both this projectand for **Go** itself!
+> Now, we'll talk about essential concepts for both this project and for **Go** itself!

 For those who have studied a bit of the **C language**, they will understand the ideas more easily.
 But I'll try to explore each of these concepts sufficiently.